brogrammersStudios/app1/README.md

-app1
+APP ONE
 ====

-[APP ONE](http://jsonview.com) App1 aka GeoDefense will be a tower defense game.
+[APP ONE](https://www.facebook.com/groups/707028149358978/) App1 aka GeoDefense will be a tower defense game.
 The details of the game mechanics will be those that were discussed in person.

 Reporting Issues
 ----------------